Erez Katz, Lucena Research CEO and Co-founder

 Key Performance Indicators are the fundamental data points from which analysts and subsequently portfolio managers devise their investment thesis.
 For example, identifying a retailer’s year-over-year growth in sales and comparing such value against street consensus, could present a substantial advantage to the astute investor.

 Lucena conducted multi-phase research to validate Equifax’s data and illustrate its predictive power in forecasting KPIs for certain publicly traded constituents.
 The KPI data feed is a daily report which contains graphical and statistical representations of the effectiveness of Equifax’s consumer credit data in forecasting future quarter-over-quarter growth in revenue.

 What has been most exciting is the accuracy of our KPI forecast against the street consensus.
 In all of the cases above, the Equifax/Lucena KPI forecast beat the average street consensus a rate of 57% to 63%.
 Most importantly the Equifax/Lucena model was able to identify anomalies much more effectively than the street projected.
 Subscribing to the KPI feed will give you access to a daily feed sent directly to your email every morning.

 Model Portfolios are simulations of algorithmically driven paper traded portfolios.
 In essence, Lucena’s platform carries forward the very same rules of its backtest in a perpetually traded simulation to ensure no overfitting and, in general, the authenticity of the machine learning model.

-Lucena’s machine learning classifier relies on Equifax’s features to gain insight into the homebuilders and retail sectors.
+Lucena’s machine learning classifier relies on Equifax’s features to gain insight into the Retail, Auto and Homebuilders sectors.
 The multi-factor model portfolios are available exclusively on Lucena’s platform and consist of buy/sell signals predicated on extensive feature engineering, feature selection, and advanced machine learning technology.

 Smart Data Feed